GoatingInsane/Teamfight-Manager-2-Better-Database/README.md

 Because SEA is missing in the game and Japan has the least major Esports teams of the provided regions, SEA and Japan were combined.

+### Why github?

+As Teamfight Manager 2 is updated and new features are added to the database editor, I will continue to update this data base to increase accuracy and balance where possible.
+You will be able to easily find and download the latest version of my database in the releases tab of this repository.

 ### How are Players assigned to Orgs?

 Because the game begins in 2026, Player ages and current team assignments are accurate to May 2026.
 Because most regions include more Orgs than are in the League of Legends circuit (eg. Spirit being in the EU Div 1) and the nature of Academy teams being that Orgs can easily promote Academy players to their Div 1 roster (eg. Smash on T1 in 2025), Orgs include their main and academy rosters, while Div 2 includes lower tier modern Orgs and high tier disbanded Orgs.